genesiscommunitysuccess/docs/docs/web-ui-reference/components/grids/ag-grid/3-ag-genesis-datasource.md

 - **`criteria: string`**: Clients can send a Groovy expression to perform filters on the query server; these remain active for the life of the subscription.
 For example: Expr.dateIsBefore(TRADE_DATE,'20150518') or QUANTITY > 10000.

-- **`fields: boolean`**: This optional parameter enables you to select a subset of fields from the query if the client is not interested in receiving all of them.
+- **`fields: boolean`**: Smilar to `request` but for [Data Server](/platform-reference/configure-key-modules/data-servers/configure/) scenarios.
+This optional parameter allows you to select a subset of fields from the query if the client is not interested in receiving all of them.
 Example: "TRADE_ID QUANTITY PRICE INSTRUMENT_ID".
 By default all fields are returned if this option is not specified.

-- **`isSnapshot: boolean`**:
+- **`isSnapshot: boolean`**: Defaults to false.

 - **`maxRows: number`**: Maximum number of rows to be returned as part of the initial message, and as part of any additional MORE_ROWS messages